Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.6 - November 2023 =
+* Improved the pagination handler to handle large amounts of pages better
+* Improved the user group handling allowing admins to search for specific users
+* Increased the number of shown users per page in the user group admin
+* Added indicator showing current page in pagination links
+* Added hover in the user group admin to show user ID to easier find the correct user
+* Improved the spinner/loading image positioning
+* Fixed warning when installing forum without sample data

 = 6.10.5 - November 2023 =
 * Fixed compatibility issue with WordPress 6.4